dmis-lab/ANGEL/README.md

 # Introduction
 **ANGEL** is a novel framework designed to enhance generative biomedical entity linking (BioEL) by incorporating both positive and negative samples during training.
 Traditional generative models primarily focus on positive samples, which can limit their ability to distinguish between similar entities.

 **ANGEL** addresses this limitation through **preference optimization** with negative sampling, significantly improving model accuracy while maintaining the memory efficiency of generative approaches.

 Key features of ANGEL include:
 - **Memory Efficiency**: Retains the low memory footprint characteristic of generative models by avoiding the need for large external embeddings.
-- **Fine-Grained Learning**: Enhances the model's ability to differentiate between similar entities by using both correct and incorrect examples during training.
+- **Negative-aware Learning**: Enhances the model's ability to differentiate between similar entities by using both correct and incorrect examples during training.

 For a detailed description of our method, please refer to our [paper](https://arxiv.org/abs/2408.16493).